Drinking culture: Health

 These varying capacities do not, however, avoid all health risks inherent in heavy alcohol consumption.
 Alcohol abuse is associated with a variety of negative health and safety outcomes.
 This is true no matter the individual's or the ethnic group's perceived ability to "handle alcohol".
 Persons who believe themselves immune to the effects of alcohol may often be the most at risk for health concerns and the most dangerous of all operating a vehicle.

-"Chronic heavy drinkers display functional tolerance when they show few obvious signs of intoxication, even at high blood alcohol concentrations which in others would be incapacitating or even fatal.
+Chronic heavy drinkers display functional tolerance when they show few obvious signs of intoxication, even at high blood alcohol concentrations which in others would be incapacitating or even fatal.
 Because the drinker does not experience significant behavioral impairment as a result of drinking, tolerance may facilitate the consumption of increasing amounts of alcohol.
-This can result in physical dependence and alcohol-related organ damage."
+This can result in physical dependence and alcohol-related organ damage.

-Speed drinking

-Speed drinking or competitive drinking is the drinking of a small or moderate quantity of beer in the shortest period of time, without an intention of getting heavily intoxicated.
-Unlike binge drinking, its focus is on competition or the establishment of a record.
-Speed drinkers typically drink a light beer, such as lager, and they allow it to warm and lose its carbonation to shorten the drinking time.

-Guinness World Records (1990 edition, p.
-464) listed several records for speed drinking.
-Among these were: